panda-official/DriftCLI/docs/export.md

   timestamps older than this time point will be included in the export.
 The time point should be in ISO format (e.g., 2022-01-01T00:00:00Z).

-* `--cvs`: This option allows you to export data in csv format.
+* `--csv`: This option allows you to export data in csv format.
 It creates a separate csv file for each topic in the exported data and save time series data in a single column with meta information in first row.
 The meta information has the following format: `topic,package count, first timestamp, last timestamp`.
 The timestamp format is Unix time in milliseconds.